hemantkumarlearning/StyleGAN3_For_Anime_Faces/README.md

 ![Screenshot 2025-03-10 124014](https://github.com/user-attachments/assets/10241780-2ebe-4a17-b80b-2599d7e28049)

 # Table of Contents
--Overview
+- Overview
--Installation
+- Installation
--Dataset
+- Dataset
--Training the Model
+- Training the Model
--Generating Images
+- Generating Images
--Model Evaluation
+- Model Evaluation
--Licensing
+- Licensing

 # Overview
 This project uses StyleGAN3, a powerful architecture for generating high-quality, realistic images.
 The goal is to generate anime-style faces that resemble the aesthetic of popular anime characters.